 Soil pH after harvest of Indian mustard was not significantly influenced by different nutrient doses and biofertilizer treatments during both years of experimentation (2022–23 and 2023–24).
 The pH values ranged from 7.3 to 7.7, indicating slightly alkaline soil conditions (Table 2).
 Numerically lower pH values were observed in treatments receiving combined application of Azotobacter, PSB, and SSB, particularly T₄ and T₇, compared to the control.

 Although the differences were statistically non-significant, the slight reduction in soil pH under biofertilizer-treated plots may be attributed to the secretion of organic acids and other metabolites by plant growth-promoting microorganisms during nutrient solubilization.
 Phosphate- and sulphur-solubilizing bacteria are known to release organic acids that temporarily lower rhizosphere pH, thereby improving nutrient availability (Srivastava et al., 2021; Haroun et al., 2023).
-Similar minor pH shifts following biofertilizer application have also been reported by Msimbira and Smith (2020) and Neina (2019).
+Similar minor pH shifts following biofertilizer application have also been reported by Neina (2019); Msimbira and Smith (2020).

 1.2 Organic Carbon (OC) Content in Soil